AdrienGuille/MABED/README.md

 Mention-anomaly-based Event Detection and Tracking in Twitter

 Author: Adrien GUILLE

-Continuous Version with HTML Report : Nicolas Dugué
+Live Version : Nicolas Dugué

 Details of this program are described in the following papers: